-In 2017, 88% of customer inquiries were resolved in the first instance of contacting the utility, which continues the steady improvement seen since 2013.
-Recent improvements are attributed to continued efforts on process improvements, staff training, and technology improvements aimed at creating positive customer experiences.
+In 2018, 89% of customer inquiries were resolved in the first instance of contacting the utility, which continues the steady improvement seen since 2013.
+This result is attributed to ongoing continuous improvement efforts to identify and mitigate process issues, improve staff training and optimize technology, all aimed at creating positive customer experiences.

-• Billing Accuracy
+Billing Accuracy

-Billing inaccuracies may be caused by a variety of reasons including incomplete or inaccurate meter data and account information.
-In 2017, Toronto Hydro issued more than 9.2 million bills, of which over 99% were accurate.
-The latest result, surpassed the industry target and continues the utility's steady improvement in billing performance since 2014.
-Success in this area was primarily achieved through multi-year initiatives including improvements to the meter-to-cash process, implementation of preventative measures to monitor and reduce billing errors and exceptions, ongoing employee training, and technology improvements.
+Billing inaccuracies may be caused by a variety of reasons, including incomplete or inaccurate meter data and account information.
+In 2018, Toronto Hydro issued approximately 9.3 million bills, of which over 99% were accurate.
+The 2018 result surpassed the industry target of 98% and sustains the utility's steady improvement in billing performance since 2014.
+Success in this area was primarily achieved through continuous improvement efforts to monitor, maintain or further prevent billing errors through process enhancements, training, and meter technology investments that reduce the need for estimated bills.